 Insects to be aware of this year are:

 Grasshoppers – Hatching is wrapping up and they should be in the nymph stage.
 If you have very high populations, now is the time to control.
 4 species to be keep an eye on: 3 generalists (feed on all crops) migratory, Packard, and twostriped.
 And clearwinged hoppers which prefer cereals/grasses.
 General note: if size of grasshoppers is over ½ inch by middle of July and seeing populations of 10+/m2 it may be time to spray.
 There are many species on the prairies so proper ID is important, majority are not crop pests.
 Thresholds by crop can be found here.
 Beneficials: Bee flies, Flesh flies, Ground beetles, Tachinid flies

 Wheat midge – With late seeding across the Eastern Prairies, this many be more of an issue this year.
 If you still have some fields between heading and flowering, you should be scouting for them in the evening (dusk).
 Beneficials: ground beetles, Macroglenes penetrans

 Diamond back moth – Keep an eye out for them when scouting canola from now through August.
 If you are seeing some, gently pull plants and shake/bang against something (truck hood) to dislodge and get a larvae count.
 Beneficials: Cotesia spp., Damsel bugs, parasitoids, green lacewing

 WANT TO STAY UP TO DATE?
 Check out the Prairie Pest Monitoring Network’s weekly update.

 Treat problem pests when thresholds are present

-Your P&H Representative can provide help you identify the insect and provide treatment recommendations.
+Your P&H Representative can help you identify insects and provide treatment recommendations.
 P&H provides a variety of pest management options from suppliers such as BASF, Corteva, FMC, Bayer, Syngenta and Nufarm.
-Contact your local P&H to discus crop protection products that fit your farm.
+Contact your local P&H to discuss crop protection products that fit your farm.